satawarlock-a11y/agent-memory-core/scheme.md

 ## 1. Data Flow Architecture

-The interaction between the OpenClaw Orchestrator, ComfyUI, and the Obsidian Vault follows a strict I/O loop:
+The interaction between the Orchestrator (OpenClaw) and the Obsidian Vault follows a strict I/O loop:

 ```text
   [User Request]